Xander Kiriakis: Storylines

 He returned to Salem in January 2019, working with Eve Donovan to bring Jack Deveraux back in Salem in return for the thumb drive.
 Xander shows his uncle Victor the flash drive containing secret internal documents that could ruin DiMera Enterprises, Titan's largest business rival, in return for him being the new CEO of Titan.
-Victor offers him money, which he turns down demanding power and respect instead.
+Victor offers him money, which he turns down, demanding power and respect instead.
 Xander finds Sarah Horton in the Kiriakis mansion conversing with Sonny Kiriakis and interrupts them by eating Sarah's muffin and flirts with her, she turns down his hard pass and goes to meet her friend.
 Eric attacks Xander after learning that he's alive.
 Eli Grant shows up and arrests Xander for shooting Marlena Evans but is released after the security footage is revealed to have been deleted by himself who had impersonated John Black.
 He finds Sarah Horton drinking heavily heartbroken over her previous relationship with Rex Brady and being rejected by Eric.
 Xander and Sarah have sex.
-Afterwards he blackmails Eve Donovan after stealing Dr Wolf's diary from her.
-He returns again in April, after abducting Nicole's daughter Holly, per the instruction of Ted Laurent (Gilles Marini).
-He accepts an executive position job at Titan Industries which Brady offers him in return that he hands over the recording and divorces Nicole.
+Afterwards, he blackmails Eve Donovan after stealing Dr Wolf's diary from her.
+He returns again in April after abducting Nicole's daughter Holly, per the instruction of Ted Laurent (Gilles Marini).
+He accepts an executive position job at Titan Industries, which Brady offers him in return that he hands over the recording and divorces Nicole.
 It is later revealed that he and Nicole are secretly working together and that Nicole is actually Kristen, wearing Nicole's mask.
 He bonds well with Maggie Horton after he catches her drinking and opens up to her about the pain he went through as a kid when losing his parents, he stays with her until they both fall asleep on the sofa.
 He hands over Dr. Rolf's diary to Maggie in Sarah's presence to save Will's life.
-He then holds Ted Laurent hostage upon Kristen's orders and later on confesses the truth about Holly being alive to Eric, Sarah and Maggie.
-In 2019, after helping Sarah give birth to her child at the scene of a car accident, he and Victor witness baby Micky die shortly after in the hospital from injuries sustained in the accident.
+He then holds Ted Laurent hostage upon Kristen's orders and later on confesses the truth about Holly being alive to Eric, Sarah, and Maggie.
+In 2019, after helping Sarah give birth to her child at the scene of a car accident, he and Victor witnessed baby Micky die shortly after in the hospital from injuries sustained in the accident.
 At Victor's request, he orchestrates a switch for Sarah's baby with Brady's daughter with Kristen DiMera (Stacy Haiduk).
-In early 2020, Xander asks Sarah to marry him, just before the wedding she finds out the truth about Xander's lies and dumps him.
+In early 2020, Xander asks Sarah to marry him.
+Just before the wedding, she finds out the truth about Xander's lies and dumps him.
 He saves Maggie's life when she tries to commit suicide in prison and reveals the truth to her about Orpheus being the one who caused the accident (versus Maggie).
-Later upon Brady's insistence, Victor fires Xander, leaving him jobless.
+Later, upon Brady's insistence, Victor fires Xander, leaving him jobless.
 Xander eventually regains Sarah's love and is re-given the Titan CEO job by Victor.
-That same day Phillip, Victor's estranged son, arrives and demands the CEO job to restore the father/son relationship.
+That same day, Phillip, Victor's estranged son, arrives and demands the CEO job to restore the father/son relationship.